corona-school/universities-info-germany/npm/README.md

 # Infos on Universities in Germany 🇩🇪

-This package will just statically provide a json with info on all universities in Germany. 🎓
+This package will just statically provide a json with info on some universities in the DACH area (including all universities in Germany).

 ## Installation
 `npm install universities-info-germany`.